UPDATED: MAY 04, 2023 | 3 MIN READ

 If you’re a collector of cars, you may not even be able to drive them.
-Luckily, there’s no law saying you have to have a driver’s license to collect cars — you just can’t drive them.
+Luckily, no law says you must have a driver’s license to collect cars — you can’t drive them.

-Collectible or vintage cars usually don’t come cheap, so you’re probably going to want an insurance policy on them in case of damage or theft.
-They may not be going out on the road but it’s worth looking into different types of insurance for your collection.
+Collectible or vintage cars usually don’t come cheap, so you’ll probably want an insurance policy on them in case of damage or theft.
+They may not be going out on the road, but it’s worth looking into different types of insurance for your collection.

-There are some companies that specialize in classic car insurance and others that simply offer specific coverage for your collectible or vintage car.
-Making sure you have the classic car coverage is important as vintage cars have different needs than newer models.
+Some companies specialize in classic car insurance; others offer specific coverage for your collectible or vintage car.
+Making sure you have classic car coverage is important, as vintage cars have different needs than newer models.

 Auto Insurance for People with Health Conditions

-So, you’ve got a health condition that means you cannot currently drive?
-Maybe you have a broken limb or another temporary issue that doesn’t allow you to drive at the moment?
+So, you have a health condition that means you can’t drive?
+Maybe you have a broken limb or another temporary issue that doesn’t allow you to drive now.

-You still need to insure your car even if it’s not you who’s driving it.
-Also, keep in mind, if you have someone driving your car temporarily, that person needs to have a valid driver’s license.
+You still need to insure your car even if it’s not you driving it.
+Also, if you have someone driving your car temporarily, that person must have a valid driver’s license.

 How to Get Car Insurance Without a Driver’s License

-It’s not as simple to get car insurance without a driver’s license as it is if you have a license.
+It’s not as simple to get car insurance without a driver’s license as if you have one.
 That doesn’t mean it’s impossible, though.